PrestaShop/prestashop-specs/core/back-office/shop-parameters/product-settings/Product Setting Page.md

 Also, **if the preferentce is disable and the value of an attribute has no product in all possible combinations**, the combination of the products no longer available will be hidden.

-For example, the 'White' attribute and the related product won't be displayed in the following case:
+For example, the "White" attribute and the related product are not displayed in the following case:

 | Size  | Color | In Stock |
 |---|---|---|